Khal-ID/VStorm/README.md

 4. Click Reload to reload your editor
 5. Select the Manage Cog (bottom left) > Color Theme ＞ VStorm Color Theme
 6. 🌟🌟🌟🌟🌟 Rate five-stars if you enjoy 😁

+## Issues and Suggestions

+If you have any issue or suggestion, please refer to [GitHub Issues](https://github.com/Khal-ID/VStorm/issues).